What is infant or baby formula?

 - skim, evaporated, powdered or sweetened condensed milk

-- dairy alternatives like soy, rice, almond or coconut milk.
+- dairy alternatives like soy, rice, almond or coconut milk, unless a health professional recommends them.

 Which baby formula is best?